ethereum/homestead-guide/source/ethereum-clients/choosing-a-client.rst

 developers are using to start bootstrapping mobile applications, but there are not yet any mobile Ethereum clients available.

-The main hinderance to the use of Ethereum on mobile devices is that the Light Client support is still incomplete.
+The main hindrance to the use of Ethereum on mobile devices is that the Light Client support is still incomplete.
 The work which has been done is off in a private branch, and is only available for the Go client. doublethinkco will start development of Light Client for the C++ client